-GWB (Games Without Barriers) project aims at developing, within the initial VET on tourism, new training contents on accessible tourism and at experimenting innovative game-based approaches and digital tools for their delivery.
+GWB (Games Without Barriers) project aimed at developing, within the initial VET on tourism, new training contents on accessible tourism and at experimenting innovative game-based approaches and digital tools for their delivery.

 In Europe, the percentage of tourism operators that can benefit from the accessible tourism is still low, also linked to the lack of staff trained to cater for customers with access needs.